- The St. George’s Way

 “I hope in five or 10 years my aunts will be able to go to school, too.”

 As construction continues on our new Academic Center, students get lessons in architecture, physics and sustainability—right in our own backyard

 Students will be taking classes in a newly renovated duPont Science Building next fall—and expanding into seven state-of-the-art laboratory classrooms by January 2015.
 But until then, teachers and students alike are using construction of the new St. George's Academic Center as an educational opportunity in and of itself.
 Tech-minded students are getting lessons in construction as steel beams and structural framing gets put into place.
 Meanwhile those with a bent for sustainability are getting an inside look at LEED-certified construction as the building—and all its green bells and whistles—comes together with an eye toward limiting our carbon footprint.
 Even the members of architecture class have a life-size model just outside their window.

 As preparations got underway for the new center last summer, plans were put into place to move science classes into rooms in the art center.
 Bob Wein's physics class has taken up comfortably in an expansive room that sometimes houses a Visual Foundations class--and Dr. Bullock and Science Department Head Holly Williams are meeting with students in a glass-enclosed room on the ground floor.
-A fish tank moved with them.
+A terrarium moved with them.

 But it seems the reconfiguration of classroom space to accommodate construction may have been serendipitous.
 Both science and art teachers are weaving construction topics into their curriculum, taking advantage of the working classroom that is a vibrant work site right in the center of campus.